Five factors you need to consider in your parenting plan

 Negotiating parenting agreements is a significant undertaking for separated parents.
 But by considering these factors, you can lay the foundation for a successful co-parenting arrangement.
 Remember, a well-thought-out parenting agreement that prioritizes your children’s needs can lead to a positive and nurturing environment, for both you and your children.

-P.S DID YOU KNOW?
+P.S.
+DID YOU KNOW?

-Thrive Tribe – the global membership experience for single mothers – will be opening again for enrolment later this year.
+Thrive Tribe – the global membership experience for single mothers – will be opening again very soon!
 Join the waitlist here.

 single mum, single mom, single parent, single mother survival guide, coaching for single parents, coaching programs for single parents